importcjj/rust-ajson/README.md

 ## Validate

-RJSON can help you get the desired value from flawed JSON, but it's worth being more careful because of its looseness.
+AJSON can help you get the desired value from flawed JSON, but it's worth being more careful because of its looseness.

 `be careful!!!`